 In the United States, you can find utilities by address fairly easily.
-Most addresses still tie to a single distribution utility, yet the power itself can come from multiple retail suppliers or, in community-choice aggregation (CCA) areas, from the municipality’s chosen provider.
-But in some states, you’ll have additional energy choices to make.
-You’ll need to find an electricity or natural gas provider.
+Most addresses still tie to a single distribution utility, though the power itself can come from multiple retail suppliers or, in community-choice aggregation (CCA) areas, from the municipality’s chosen provider.
+In some states, you’ll need to select an electricity or natural gas provider.

 There are several ways to find your electricity provider.
-If you don’t get to choose your supplier where you live, it will be the same as finding the utility company that services your address.
+If you don’t have energy choice, try one of the options below to find the utility company that services your address:

-To find the natural gas supplier for your address, you would follow many of the same steps you would take to find an electricity provider.
+To find the natural gas supplier for your address, follow any of these steps:

 When you identify your energy supplier, call their customer service number to find out the energy plan for your address.
 You may also be able to contact your provider online.
-If you or someone in your household set up the plan, you may still be under a contract for a set price over a set time period.
-When a fixed-term contract ends, many suppliers shift you to their standard-offer service—sometimes variable, sometimes a short fixed rate—so review renewal notices carefully.
+If you or someone in your household set up the plan, you may be under a contract for a set price over a set time period.
+When a fixed-term contract ends, many suppliers shift you to their standard-offer service, which can be either variable or a short-term fixed rate, so review renewal notices carefully.

 If you live in a place with energy choice, you may be able to sign up for a different energy plan for your home.
 But price is just one factor to think about.
 You’ll also want to consider contract length, the company’s reputation, customer service and any additional taxes or fees that might be added.
 Knowing your energy habits and needs — and how they might be best served — will guide you in choosing the best energy supplier for you.

-Constellation provides electricity and/or gas to customers in Texas, Georgia, Ohio, Pennsylvania, Massachusetts, Maryland and more.
-View our current fixed supply rate plans and decide if switching to Constellation is right for you.
-With a little research, you can rest assured that when you open your energy bill, you’re getting competitive rates on electricity and natural gas.
+Constellation provides electricity and/or natural gas to customers in Texas, Georgia, Ohio, Pennsylvania, Massachusetts, Maryland and more.
+View our current fixed-rate plans and decide if switching to Constellation is right for you.
+With a little research, you can rest assured that you’re getting the most competitive rates on electricity and natural gas.

 Whatever your energy needs are, we've got a plan for you